My camera is not in the list of supported cameras in digiKam.

 Why are my RAW images so dark?

 In 16-bit mode, many are surprised that a relatively dark photograph shows up after RAW conversion with digiKam, even so the ‘ColorManagement’ and ‘RAW Conversion’ options have been meticulously set-up for the intended purpose.
-The simple reason is that digiKam uses Dave Coffin’s dcraw for linear conversion, and if the ICC profile does not include gamma correction and/or tone mapping (most Canon profiles), the result is dark (in 8-bit mode the gamma correction is applied automatically).
+The simple reason is that digiKam uses Libraw demosaisic method with linear conversion of RAW data, and if the ICC profile does not include gamma correction and/or tone mapping (most Canon profiles), the result is dark (in 8-bit mode the gamma correction is applied automatically).
 But nothing is lost, read on!

 A RAW file is a container including the raw sensor data, EXIF metadata, and often a JPEG preview thumbnail.
 It does normally not include an ICC profile.
 The embedded JPEG file is used by digiKam to display RAW image thumbnails or in slide shows, and it can be used for TV display from the camera.
 This is fast, but a preview only, no raw data.